universalamateur/continous-learning-diary/2021_10/2021-10-21_learning_journal.md

 Determine and asses Fuzz Target
 Identify Inputs and interface Fuzzer
 Integrate Crash detection and/or binary instrumentation Provide initial seed input or Corpus of prior sessions Fuzz on and monitor behavior
+Generate test cases
+Start the target program
+Feed the target program the test case
+Determine if a given case provides new code coverage Mutate/evolve the input that gives positive return Detect if the program has crashed or stalled
 Log defects
 Investigate and debug found misbehaviour